 Keep all those notes organized in a binder or journal of some sort.
-I have a journal template that I use to glue in a photo of the herb as well as spots for common and scientific names, information on when and where I saw the plant and big spaces for edible and medicinal uses.
+I have a journal template (you can get my template when you subscribe to my newsletter).
+I glue a photo of the her on that page and jot down common and scientific names, information on when and where I saw the plant.
+I also keep track of edible and medicinal uses.
 I file these sheets in a binder behind alphabetical tabs.
 I often also put any printouts from online or copies from borrowed library books here as well.
 This helps me create my own home herbal library to refer to later on.

 Each time a wildflower or herb catches my eye.
 I take a photo, I’m not much of a sketch artist but if that’s more your personal style, go for it.
 I research that flower, identify it look for uses and write it all down on my herb page.
-Doing this consistently is helping me better understand the multitude of things available to me and their many uses.
+Doing this consistently is helping me grow my herbalism skills.

 Having a Use Does Not Equate Personal Usefulness